cmark0v/linux_hax/linuxhax.rst

 - ``mkdir`` -makes an empty directory
 - ``touch`` -makes an empty file
 - ``rmdir`` -remove empty directory only(safety feature)
-- ``less`` -read a file that is longer than the screen. scroll by hitting enter, space, arows, pgdown, search with ``/`` use q to quit
+- ``less`` -read a file that is longer than the screen. scroll by hitting enter, space, arrows, pgdown, search with ``/`` use q to quit
 - ``su`` - setuser/superuser its supposed to stand for, su bob will make your user bob, you need his password. su makes u root(if you have a root password
 - ``sudo`` - run a command as root, became the normal way to do things in administration after a while. before it was just get a root shell with su. it will ask for a password and if you are an admin user yours will work. you have to be in the group sudoers.
-- ``more`` - basically the same as less but slightly different in an unmemorable and barly perceivable way
+- ``more`` - basically the same as less but slightly different in an unmemorable and barely perceivable way
 - ``top`` - like task manager, list everything. full featured interface, can kill things, sort everything, etc
 - ``ps`` -list processes defaults to ones in your shell
    - ``ps aux``- lists processes from all users with more information

 - ``grep`` - search files for string or regular expression, print whole line
    - ``grep -v`` - exclude files
-   - ``grep -A n -B m`` - print lines n after matching line and m before mastching line
+   - ``grep -A n -B m`` - print lines n after matching line and m before matching line

 - ``kill`` -end process with signal 15, smooth exit
    - ``kill -s 9`` - end it right now, no shutdown sequence

 - ``cat`` -spit entire file to stout
-- ``curl`` -send http request and spit utput to stdout
+- ``curl`` -send http request and spit output to stdout
 - ``nc`` -netcat, same as cat but uses raw tcp socket. can work on udp too
    - ``nc -l n`` - liston on port n, add -u for udp